 GASB 87 RFP template

-Are you considering lease accounting software for your GASB 87 lessor leases?
+Are you considering implementing lease accounting software for GASB 87?
 Our RFP template will make the software comparison process easier.